 - What do you think is the optimal solution to our needs?

 - What other communities do you serve in this area?
 May I have three reference names and contact numbers from current clients?

-Asking these basic questions gives you a better understanding of the inner workings of the management company.
-For example, asking about their staff and client turnover rates speaks volumes, and can easily be a deciding factor to move on depending on their answer.
+Asking these basic questions gives you a better understanding of the inner workings of the Toronto condo management company.
+For example, asking about their staff and client turnover rates speaks volumes, and can be a deciding factor to move on depending on their answer.

-A good property management company will make your role as a Board Member extremely rewarding – and it will make your community more inviting, attractive and desirable for your current and prospective residents.
+An effective property management company will make your role as a board member extremely rewarding.
+Not to mention, it will make your community more inviting, attractive and desirable for your current and prospective residents.
 You should also be looking for a well-trained property manager.
-For more help in choosing the right company to meet the needs of your Board and community, contact FirstService Residential.
+For more help in choosing the right Toronto condo management company to meet the needs of your board and community, contact FirstService Residential.